inf112-v20/legless-crane/README.md

 ## Known bugs
 When executing .jar file, it crashes on some PCs.

+Boards with more than one element on a single tile do not read correctly in Board.java, only the last element read in the given tile is saved.

+Left rotate sometime prevents robot moving back and ahead, until you use right rotate.

+When resizing the game window clickListeners move coordinates, making the buttons useless.

 Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.

-Boards with more than one element on a single tile do not read correctly in Board.java, only the last element read in the given tile is saved.